12 in. Heavy Duty Landscape Staples - 37% Thicker - 8 Gauge Steel

 Other names for Landscape Staples: Garden Stakes, Sod Staples, Fence Staples, Sod Depot, Landscape Fabric Pins, Landscape Fabric Staples, Landscape Stakes, Steel Stakes, Lawn Staples, Anchor Pins, Sod Pins and Ground Staples

-Video #2: Using Landscape Staples to Hold Down Wire Mesh
+Using Landscape Staples to Hold Down Wire Mesh In Gardens

-Video #3: Using Staples to Hold Down Holiday Decor
+Using Staples to Hold Down Holiday Décor On Your Lawn

 What's the difference between round top and square top sod staples?